 You now have full access to Zoom functions to host and join meetings.

-Local Zoom conference recording allows you to record meeting video and audio locally on your computer or shared network drive.
+Zoom recording allows you to record meetings locally on your computer or shared network drive.

-When you record a conference of any kind you must inform the other parties and ensure they consent first.
+When you record a meeting of any kind you must inform the other parties first.
+Some useful tips:

-- The meeting host can record or to assign the ability to record to another participant.
-All participants in a meeting will see a recording indicator in the upper-left corner of their screen.
+- All participants in a meeting will see a recording indicator in the upper-left corner of their screen.

 When sharing your desktop, other meeting participants can see the content on your desktop, including any private material, email and message notifications which may display in the background or pop-ups.